kenjis/codeigniter-ss-twig/README.md

 This package provides simple Twig integration for [CodeIgniter](https://github.com/codeigniter4/CodeIgniter4) 4.x.

-If you use CodeIgniter3, check [master](https://github.com/kenjis/codeigniter-ss-twig/tree/master) branch.
+If you use CodeIgniter 3, check [master](https://github.com/kenjis/codeigniter-ss-twig/tree/master) branch.
+But Upgrading to CodeIgniter
+4 is strongly recommended.

 ## Requirements